phikal/slides/README.md

 	another line

 and expect the first line to be serif, and the second to be serif.

+An exception is the image command, that counts as a complete slide by itself.
+This means that one doesn't have to write

+	#+image me.png
+	ignored text

+but

+	#+image me.png

+will suffice.

 An optional colon (`:`) after the option name (including `!`) is ignored.